-The PYP is implemented as an inclusive programme and the school is committed to the principles of equality of educational opportunity so that every child be given the maximum opportunity for educational development in an atmosphere of trust, mutual respect, and open-mindedness.
+The PYP is implemented as an inclusive programme and the school is committed to the principles of equality of educational opportunity so that every child is given the maximum opportunity for educational development in an atmosphere of trust, mutual respect, and open-mindedness.
 Provided that resources and personnel are sufficiently available, CIPS welcomes children from diverse schooling backgrounds, with a range of learning styles and academic abilities.
 It provides differentiated learning and instruction in the classrooms and through the onsite help and support with the Inclusion Team teaching staff.
-These form three different areas of support: Special Educational Needs, Counseling, and English as an Additional Language (EAL).
+These form three different areas of support: Special Educational Needs, Counselling, and English as an Additional Language (EAL).
 The use of any of the inclusion services is not optional for families to choose.
 If the school determines that support in any of these areas is in the best interest of the student then they will step in whenever necessary.

 Special Educational Needs (SEN) staff support programmes for students who require moderate academic support in order to be successful in the mainstream classroom.
 This programme has specific qualifications and guidelines as Clavis maintains a measured proportion of those requiring support for the benefit of all students enrolled at the school.
 In cases where students require significant support to access the programme, a full-time Assistant/Additional Learning Specialist (ALS) would be required and overseen by the SEN staff.
 The additional cost of an ALS teacher is covered by the family and is a negotiated living-wage privately managed between the family and ALS.
+Contracts between a family and ALS teacher are recommended to follow the school's recommended salaries for beginning Teaching Assistants, and should adhere to the government requirements for bonuses and wage increases unless alternative arrangements are explicitly agreed between all parties involved.
+Families are welcome to get advice on appropriate salaries from Clavis before negotiating with the approved ALS candidate.

 Counselling at Clavis is designed to offer services that promote the personal, social, emotional, and educational development of students.
 The counsellors work closely with students, parents, administration, and teachers to create a successful school experience for all students.
 Counselling and guidance is often preventative in that it addresses the developmental needs of students before problems arise by connecting to the curriculum.
-When students experience periods of difficulty or on-going behavioural support is required, counsellors provide support by assessing student needs, recognizing their abilities and forming strategies to help them achieve their potential.
+When students experience periods of difficulty or on-going behavioural support is required, counsellors provide support by assessing student needs, recognising their abilities and forming strategies to help them achieve their potential.

-English as an Additional Language (EAL) is a service for students whose low level and understanding of English communication skills significantly hinders their access and participation across the learning programme.
-The EAL facilities use a combination of pull-out and push-in classroom services to help a student acquire an English level high enough to participate in the regular classroom teaching and learning.
-Specialized EAL support is only offered to students in Year 2 to Year 6.
+English as an Additional Language (EAL) is a service that may not be formally available every year and is dependent on the number of students and the availability of specialised staff.
+EAL support is for students whose low level and understanding of English communication skills significantly hinders their access and participation across the learning programme.
+EAL facilities use a combination of pull-out and push-in classroom services to help a student acquire an English level high enough to participate in regular classroom teaching and learning.
+When available, specialised EAL support is only offered to students in Year 2 to Year 6.
 In Pre-Reception to Year 1, homeroom teachers support the development of language within their regular programme.
+At this time (2024), a full-time dedicated EAL staff member is not currently a part of the teaching faculty.